bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 - Public methods in an implementation must:
 	-  be documented with a description for the method
 	- have documentation of the parameters and return types.
+- All variables, properties and constants must be in
 - Variables should be in **Camel** case and should convey intent.
 Unless necessary, variables must be final
 - Consntant should be in **Upper** case.
-If word separation is desired
+If word separation is desired, the  "**_**" should be used.
  - Classes must also be documented to provide a description of the purpose of the class

 ### Common Object Types